argoproj/argo-cd/docs/faq.md

 To change the password, edit the `argocd-secret` secret and update the `admin.password` field with a new bcrypt hash.

+!!! note "Generating a bcrypt hash"
     Use the following command to generate a bcrypt hash for `admin.password`

         argocd account bcrypt --password <YOUR-PASSWORD-HERE>